cafelinked/UW2Tags/README.md

 # Known Issues
-Fails to ignore the headers, and you will recieve an error in termial.
+Fails to ignore the headers, and you will receive an error in terminal.
 Ignore this error.

 # Errors?
 Submit your errors in issues.